What happens when we receive your concern?

 How we decide if we need to investigate

-When we apply the triage test, we carefully consider all the information that the person who raised the concern has given to us.
+When we apply the triage test, we carefully consider all the information you have given to us.
+It’s very important that you give us as much information as possible about your concern.

 When making this decision, we may consider: